 Registering your new business

 You are legally obliged to inform HMRC that your new limited company has been formed as soon as you have completed the incorporation process.

-Once you appoint your accountant, you will need to fill in a form authorising your accountant to deal with your tax affairs on behalf of your new company.
+Once you appoint your accountant, you will need to authorise them to deal with your tax affairs on behalf of your new company.
 You can do this with HMRC online, or with the relevant paper forms which you can download from this page of the HMRC website.

 Corporation tax self assessment – CT600

 Each year, your company is required to complete a corporation tax return (Form CT600).
 All corporation tax returns must now be filed with HMRC online.

 Although your accountant will prepare and submit the CT600 and supporting documents, you must ensure that the information is correct is one of the responsibilities and duties of a limited company director.